cap-ntu/Morph/README.md

 ## Getting Started
 -------------------

-The system provides three kinds of interface for providing video transcoding service, including Restful API, Command Line Interface, and RPC.
-In general, the system interfaces can be divided into two categories: task submission and status query.
-Task submission is to submit a transcoding task to the system by specifying parameters.
-Status query is to query the progress of the transcoding task.
-The details of each kind of interfaces are given in the following sections.
+The system provides three kinds of interface for accessing the service, including Restful API, Command Line Interface, and RPC.
+The users can use these interfaces to submit new transcoding tasks and to query the transcoding progress of a submitted task.

 ### Restful API